-The GFCI. whether it is a breaker or an outlet, offers two types of protection.
+The GFCI, whether it is a breaker or an outlet, offers two types of protection.
 One type of protection is from over-current or shorts to guard against hazardous ground fault currents that can result in injury or death.
 Ground fault currents are currents that flow from the "hot" or power terminal through a person to the ground.
 Example: touching a faulty appliance while making contact with an electrical ground such as a water fixture or the earth.
+Test the ground fault outlet or breaker once a month to ensure it is operating.
+Use the TEST button on the outlet or breaker.
+It should trip with an audible "click."
+The breaker or outlet will not trip if AC power is not present at the device.
+If power is present and the device will not trip, replace it before using that circuit.